spotinst/help/src/docs/ocean/features/scaling-kubernetes.md

 Cloud service provider relevance: <font color="#FC01CC">AWS Kubernetes</font>

 AWS Kubernetes clusters use reserved [elastic network interfaces (ENI)](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#AvailableIpPerENI) to enhance network stability and predictability.
-In Ocean, you can use the `reservedENIs` attribute to specify the number of ENIs to reserve per instance type (for cluster / virtual node group) for scaling purposes.
+In Ocean, you can use the `reservedENIs` attribute to specify the number of ENIs to reserve per instance (for cluster / virtual node group) for scaling purposes.
 Ocean includes reserved ENIs when calculating how many pods can be scheduled on a node.

-The Ocean autoscaler will only spin up an instance that is larger than the `reservedENIs` attribute.
+The Ocean autoscaler will only be able to spin up instances with enough free IP addresses after considering the reservedENI parameter.

-Reserved ENI `reservedENIs` behavior is as follows:
+Reserved ENI behavior is as follows:

 * When `reservedENIs = 0`: Default autoscaling behavior.
 * When `reservedENIs = Integer`: Ocean autoscaler calculates how many pods can be scheduled on a node, considering this attribute.

-Ensure you set the attribute large enough for the instance type in the whitelist.
+Ensure that the attribute value is not too large, effectively blocking the usage of some instance types.

 When configuring `reservedENIs` for an Ocean cluster virtual node group, if you set a custom maximum number of pods using the `maxPods` attribute in the user data, ensure it aligns with the `reservedENIs` attribute.
 The `reservedENIs` attribute determines the maximum number of pods per instance based on available ENIs, so any discrepancy between these settings may lead to scheduling issues or suboptimal resources.